zack-shoylev/devsite/source/_posts/2014-01-27-automating-rackspace-cloud-with-ansible.markdown

-It's been a very fun time in Ansible land lately, as Ansible is now a top 10 Python project on GitHub in terms of both forks and stars, and it gains a new contributor about once a month.
+It's been a very fun time in Ansible land lately, as Ansible is now a top 10 Python project on GitHub in terms of both forks and stars, and it gains a new contributor every one to two days.
 At Rackspace, Ansible is helping to manage customer environments as well as to help orchestrate OpenStack deployment in production, whole datacenters at a time -- and we're very thankful for contributions from the likes of Matt Martz (who wrote a large